DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-06-interviews-iteration-2.md

 Some users belong to both the training provider and the accredited body.

-In this case we don’t know who they’re interviewing on behalf of.
+In this case we do not know who they’re interviewing on behalf of.

 So for users who belong to both organisations, we now ask users to specify the organisation.